|

 although he has been here for most of the time the past five or six

 years.
-He was first attracted here by the inducements this place
+He was first attracted here by the inducements this

 offered as a blueberry market, in which business he is very successful.

-He owns a large warehouse where he manufactures great quantities
+He owns a large warehouse where he manufactures great

 of all kinds of berry crates and boxes.
-This warehouse is also
+This warehouse is

 used for the storage of farm machinery and farm products and he buys